malizhev/vite-plugin-css-auto-import/README.md

 Writing components should be easy.
 Just put your CSS file next to a component, and this plugin will do the rest:

-- automatically import styles to JSX/TSX components
+- automatically import styles into JSX/TSX components
 - transform scoped class names for CSS Modules (e.g. `className="link"` becomes `className="_link_1nhoj_19"`)

 ## Features